•

 1. Prepare two files (.docx file format or PDF, .docx file is preferred) according to preparation instructions:

-• a title page with all authors’ information, abstract, acknowledgments, and funding statement (if applicable),
+• a title page with all authors’ information, abstract, statement of data availability, acknowledgments, and funding statement (if applicable),

 • a blinded manuscript, excluding any author information, acknowledgments, and funding statement.